Robust quantum metrology with explicit symmetric states: Dephasing errors

 From this we can obtain an asymptotic result on the QFI of $\sigma$ in the limit of large $N$, and where the expected number of dephasing errors is held constant. \begin{corollary} Using the notation of Theorem \ref{thm:single-qubit-dephasing-non-asymptotic} with the definition of the dephased probe state $\sigma$ defined in \eqref{eq:dephasing definition}, in the limit of large $g$, the \textsc{QFI} of $\sigma$ divided by $N^2$ is at least

 where $t$ is the expected number of dephasing errors and is held constant. \end{corollary} Corollary \ref{coro:iid-dephasing-asymptotic} implies that our probe state can reproduce the Heisenberg scaling for small number of dephasing errors.
+Note that for large enough $t$, the lower bound to the QFI of gnu probe states for i.i.d. dephasing errors in Corollary \ref{coro:dephasing-analytic} and Corollary \ref{coro:iid-dephasing-asymptotic} for the non-asymptotic and asymptotic cases respectively can be negative.
+In this scenario the lower bounds convey no information, because the QFI must always be at least zero.
+Since the function $q(t) = \frac{e^{-2t}}{2 n} - 4 t^2 e$ is monotone decreasing for positive $t$, $q(t^*) = 0$ for positive $t^*$ only when $ \frac{1}{8 n e} = (t^*)^2 e^{2t^*}$, which is when